jbryn/elpassion-task/README.md

 ## Running application

 First, clone the repository.

-Then, install all required dependencies by running terminal command:
+Once the repository is cloned, install all required dependencies by running terminal command:

 ```bash
 npm install